Read: Ecclesiastes 12:1–14.

 Man Without God Is Fragmented

-Because of Adam’s rebellion, humans are damaged in every part, fragmented, alienated, “hate what I do,” a shattered visage (Ravi Zacharias).
+Because of Adam’s rebellion, humans are damaged in every part, fragmented, and alienated.

 The most fragmented man I know of was the demoniac in Mark 5, who claimed his name was Legion (Mark 5:9).
 Talk about multiple personality disorder!